 Learning a language is like starting a new life, with new rules and a whole new context.
 It’s not just about getting the rules correct, it’s more about trying incessantly and beginning to think in that particular language.
+It’s a journey into the unknown.
 A lot of people rely on language institutes and tutors and they forget that most of the work needs to be done by themselves.

 LISTEN WITH CURIOSITY